linode/apl-core/README.md

 <h1></h1>

-Otomi brings a full PaaS to your own Kubernetes cluste without the constraints and abstractions of traditional PaaS offerings like OpenShift, Cloud Foundry and Heroku.
+Otomi brings a full PaaS to your own Kubernetes cluster without the constraints and abstractions of traditional PaaS offerings like OpenShift, Cloud Foundry and Heroku.
 No more reinveting the wheel when building and maintaining your internal (developer) platform.

 <p align="center"><img src="https://github.com/redkubes/otomi-core/blob/master/docs/img/platform-apps.png" width="100%" align="center" alt="Otomi platform apps"></p>